ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_reps/readme_reps-datamart_en.md

 ## File name nomenclature

-NOTE: ALL HOURS ARE IN UTC.
+NOTE : ALL HOURS ARE IN UTC.

-The files have the following nomenclature:
+The files have the following nomenclature :

 CMC-reps-srpe-EnsembleDataType_Variable_LevelType_Level_Resolution_YYYYMMDDHH_Phhh_FileContent.grib2

-where:
+where :

 * __EnsembleDataType__ : Can be raw for individual members direct model output or prob for probabilistic products created from all members.
 * __Variable__ : Variable name (ex: WIND)